 Pro Shop: +011 (506) 2696-0000

 Tennis Programs.
-From Monday to Friday, the roster includes some sort of organized tennis clinic, with a different theme each day.
-There's also drop-in tennis event one day a week and a weekly Kids Carnival, the latter a module in the Kids for All Seasons program.
+During the week, the roster includes some sort of organized tennis activity: complimentary drop-in singles and doubles, Cardio tennis, drills and strategy clinics, and a weekly Kids Carnival of 10 and Under tennis, the last a module in the Kids for All Seasons program.